 This evidence can come in two forms.
 The best evidence would be from medical records, a medical opinion from a competent health care provider that can say that it is as likely as not that the service-connected condition either caused or aggravated the claimed disability.

-Although this type of indirect evidence will be looked at by the VA, it is not the best option.
+Although the VA will look at this type of indirect evidence, it is not the best option.
 Always try to get a medical opinion.

 Secondary Service Connection Claims, TDIU, and SMC

 An additional benefit to including secondary service-connected claims to your main disability claim is the ability to get as high a percentage rating as possible.
-This may also include an application for TDIU (total disability based individual unemployability) if your service-connected conditions interfere with your ability to hold down gainful employment on a regular basis.
+This may also include an application for TDIU (total disability-based individual unemployability) if your service-connected conditions interfere with your ability to hold down gainful employment regularly.
 Check here for more details on TDIU claims.